leanprover/lean4/src/lake/README.md

 ## GitHub Release Builds

-Lake supports uploading and downloading build artifacts (i.e., the archived build directory) to/from GitHub releases of packages to enable end users to fetch pre-built artifacts from the cloud without needed to rebuild the package from the source themselves.
+Lake supports uploading and downloading build artifacts (i.e., the archived build directory) to/from the GitHub releases of packages.
+This enables end users to fetch pre-built artifacts from the cloud without needed to rebuild the package from the source themselves.

 ### Downloading